magepages/mpdocs/docs/sage-pay/index.md

 - *Note*: After registering an account, **Sage Pay** will send mail for authentication and after completing the registration, Sage pay will send information of **Vendor Name, Username, Password**.
 You need to save the above information to connect with Sage Pay.

 - Access to Sage Pay, sign in by the account you registered before.
-Then do to `Settings > Administrator`, tick to `I understand that this will create new credentials and may break any existing Sage Pay API implementations.` then click **Create API credentials** button to get the **Integration Key, Integration Password**.
-Here, you also can get the infoamtion of **Form Integration Encryption Password**.
+Then go to `Settings > Administrator`, stick to `I understand that this will create new credentials and may break any existing Sage Pay API implementations.` then click **Create API credentials** button to get the **Integration Key, Integration Password**.
+Here, you also can get the information of **Form Integration Encryption Password**.

 ![Imgur](https://i.imgur.com/xGIfN2f.png)

 ![Imgur](https://i.imgur.com/YeqxkZZ.png)

 - **Checkout page**: choose the payment method with Sage Pay.
-Enter credit card information including: **Credit Card Number, Expiration Date, Card Verification Number**.
+Enter credit card information including **Credit Card Number, Expiration Date, Card Verification Number**.
 Here the customer can save credit card information for subsequent payments.
-Support 3 Sage Pay payment methods inlcuding **Sage Pay Direct/PI Intergration, Sage Pay Form Intergration, Sage Pay Server Intergration**.
+Support 3 Sage Pay payment methods including **Sage Pay Direct/PI Integration, Sage Pay Form Integration, Sage Pay Server Intergration**.

 ![Imgur](https://i.imgur.com/GorWUlB.png)

-  - **Magento Default**: Displays payment by Sage Pay by default of magento
+  - **Magento Default**: Displays payment by Sage Pay by default of Magento

 ![Imgur](https://i.imgur.com/KN2CFSD.png)